 - You may not work during scheduled class time.

-- You must take a half-hour upaid break if working 6 or more consecutive hours.
+- You must take a half-hour unpaid break if working over 6 consecutive hours.

-- Restrictions on Student Work Hours outlines how many hours per week you may work.
+- Official BU policy, Restrictions on Student Work Hours, outlines how many hours per week you may work.

 - Working 8-12 hours a week, most students earn their full academic year Work-Study award.